xizhonghua/GreenDC-Summary/papers/Fetah14_Tasks-Msg-Schedule.md

 - Problems with the simulation methodology?
 - Any exaggerated claims not supported by simulations or technical findings?
 - Are the comparisons made against other solutions proposed in the same area?

+### Questions
+- The authors mention that there are several models proposed for interfrence modeling, and they use the protocol model proposed in ref[19].
+However the author fail to give any reasons or comments of why they stick with this model rather than others.

 ### Extensions
 - Any open and interesting research problems that you can identify after reading this paper?